jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Access Control

 A lot of things about the system interface needs to be access controlled.
-Access control will only be worked out in the future.
+Access control might only be worked out in the future.
 You do however have to mention it in the documentation everywhere, where access control has to be applied.
 Refer to the access control documentation, but also immediately mention the needed access control’s physical effect.
 Do put in the preliminary access control documentation, that you need to consider everything about access control in the system interface.

 -----